tpgusrnjs/transformer_/README.md

 # Transformer
-This project is the code for training a Transformer model.
-Using the Attention, the Encoder and Decoder process input and output.
+Code for training a Transformer model.
+I used korean dataset

 ## Final score